pradeebanlab/pradeebanlab.github.io/_pages/personal.md

 {% include base_path %}

 I have blogged extensively about my life in my [blog](https://kkpradeeban.blogspot.com/).
-Some of them follow a theme as a series, as listed below.
+Some of these blogposts follow a theme as a series.

 _Memories of_ series